-The geopolitical tensions occurred in late February 2022 thus after the balance sheet date, due to Russia invading Ukraine, represents a further element of instability.
-Despite the fact that Newron Group's business is not exposed in the areas of conflict, the increasing geopolitical tension and the sanctions imposed by the governments of the United States, the European Union, Japan and other jurisdictions, as well as any potential counterresponses by the governments of

-Russia or other jurisdictions, could adversely affect, directly or indirectly, the supply chain of our customers, as well as the global financial markets and financial services industry.
+Effects of the conflict between Ukraine and Russia With reference to the economic and financial consequences of the ongoing conflict between Russia and Ukraine on the Group's assets and liabilities, Group Management constantly monitors the evolution of the conflict as the geopolitical tensions represent a further element of instability.
+Despite the fact that Newron Group's business is not exposed in the areas of conflict, the increasing geopolitical tension and the sanctions imposed by the governments of the United States, the European Union, Japan and other jurisdictions, as well as any potential counterresponses by the governments of Russia or other jurisdictions, could adversely affect, directly or indirectly, the supply chain of our customers, as well as the global financial markets (please refer to Note 12) and financial services industry.